PRICING

 One Full-Day Production: A standard high-quality camera package and a nimble, expert crew.

-Professional Post-Production: Precise editing, color grading, and sound design.
+Professional Post-Production: Precise in-house editing, color grading, and sound design.

 4 Factors That Drive Video Costs Up

-Agency-Level Creative Services: Are you providing the script, or are you relying on the vendor to help shape strategy?
-Building original concepts from scratch, scriptwriting, storyboarding, and deep strategy sessions add significant value (and time) to the front end.
+Agency-Level Creative Services: Are you providing the script, or are you relying on the vendor for direction?
+Building original concepts, scriptwriting, storyboarding, and deep strategy sessions add significant value (and time) to the front end.

 Specialized Personnel: Polished videos aren't an accident.
-If your shoot requires more than a Producer and a Videographer, you’ll see your budgets increase.
-That “cinematic” look could require specialists like a Gaffer (lighting design), an Art Director (set styling), or a Stylist (hair, makeup, and wardrobe).
+If your shoot requires a larger crew, you’ll see your budgets increase.
+That cinematic look could require specialists like a Gaffer (lighting design), an Art Director (set styling), or a Stylist (hair, makeup, and wardrobe).
 These pros ensure the production moves efficiently and the final product looks its best.

-Production Extras: Location rentals (like studios), set builds, permits, professional actors or spokespeople, and specialized gear (like drones or dollies) are the types of extras that can pad a budget.
+Production Extras: Location rentals (like studios), set builds, permits, professional actors or spokespeople, and specialized gear (like drones or dollies) are extras that can pad a budget.

 4 Ways to Drive the Price Down